Tornado outbreak of April 2–3, 1982: Paris–Reno–Blossom, Texas

-White Rock–Beaver Dam, Texas/Ashdown, Arkansas
+White Rock, Texas/McCurtain County, Oklahoma/Ashdown, Arkansas

 This intense, long-tracked, tri state tornado destroyed barns, outbuildings, trees, and electrical lines as it struck White Rock.
 Brick homes in the area were wrecked as well, indicating F3 intensity.
 The tornado then tracked to the north of Annona, Avery, and English.
 Entering Bowie County, it destroyed five homes in Beaver Dam.
 Two minor injuries occurred nearby.
 The tornado then widened to 400 yd as it neared the Red River.
 Upon crossing the river, it damaged a 4 mi swath of trees across McCurtain County, Oklahoma.
 Some outbuildings were also damaged as the tornado passed through southeastern Oklahoma.
 In Arkansas, the tornado destroyed 17 homes, a paper mill, a granary, and an orchard.
 One of the homes dated to the early nineteenth century.
 One person died and two others were injured near Ashdown before the tornado dissipated.
 The parent storm continued on and later spawned another F3 tornado in Hempstead County, near McNab.